-Since Ireland went into lockdown in early March, many of us have been forced to work from home.
-For those of us who spend our working week in the office, it’s been an excellent opportunity to learn about remote work.
+Since Ireland and the majority of the world went into lockdown in early March, many of us have been forced to work from home.
+For those of us who spend our working week in the office, it’s been an excellent opportunity to see what working remotely is really like.
 And while some have taken to it like ducks to water, others (employers and employees alike) aren’t quite so impressed.

 Here’s what we’ve learned speaking to both clients and employees over the last few weeks.

 For many years, employers have had a negative impression of remote work.
-Some feel that employees lack the right motivation when outside a working environment.
-Then there are others who simply prefer to have more control over their employees’ schedule and workload.
+Some feel that employees lack the right motivation when outside a working environment while others simply prefer to have more control over their employees’ schedule and workload.

-However, research has proven that when it comes to remote work, there is very little negative impact on productivity.
+However, research has proven time and time again that when it comes to remote work, there is little to no negative impact on productivity.
 In fact, just the opposite is true.

 According to Atlassian (the company that is responsible for Trello) 76% of employees intentionally avoid the office when they need to focus on a project.